Sylordis/grid-generator/README.md

 In the root directory of this repo:

-1. Setup a virtual environment `python -m venv .venv`
+1. Setup a virtual environment `python -m venv .venv`.
+1. Activate the virtual environment `source .venv/bin/activate` (linux) or `source .venv/Scripts/activate` (windows).
-2. Install the requirements `pip install -r requirements.txt`
+1. Install the requirements `pip install -r requirements.txt`.

 ## Usage

-From outside this repo, in the virtual environment:
+From outside this repo, with the virtual environment activated:

 ```bash
 python -m grid-generator [options] <input_files..>
 ```

-SVG files will be created in the directory of the input files, or in the directory specified by `--dist`/`-d`.
+SVG files will be created in the directory of the input files or in the directory specified by `--dist`/`-d`.

+*Warning:* the dist directory as to be created before-hand.

 You can also run `python -m grid-generator --help` for help.